 Problems Taking Medications

-Many older adults take medications that play an important role in treating various health conditions like heart disease.
+Many older adults take medications that play an important role in treating various health conditions like pain and heart disease.
 Most take their medications properly, but some older adults have problems taking them the way they should.
 This includes unintentionally taking a medication the wrong way, as well as intentional abuse.

 Some people accidentally take medicines incorrectly, often without knowing it or without intending to.
 They may forget to take their medicine, take it too often, or take the wrong amount.

 As people get older, trouble with vision or memory can make it hard to use medications correctly.
 Taking lots of medications at different times of the day can be confusing.
 Another common problem is having more than one doctor who prescribes medicines, but no single doctor who monitors them and checks for any interactions.